PacktPublishing/Deep-Reinforcement-Learning-with-Python/README.md

 6. Explore new avenues such as the distributional RL, meta RL, and inverse RL
 7. Use Stable Baselines to train an agent to walk and play Atari games

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781839210686">https://packt.link/free-ebook/9781839210686 </a> </p>